 Patent Owner supports its Response with an Expert Declaration of James H. Oliver, Ph.D.
 (Ex.
-2011, "Oliver Decl.").
-Petitioner moves to exclude ¶¶ 33, 41-44, 50, 55-57, 67-72, Figures 5 and 6, and Appendices B-D of the Oliver Declaration.
-Petitioner Google Inc.'s Motion to Exclude Evidence Pursuant to 37 C.F.R. § 42.64(c) (Paper 25, "Mot. to Exclude") 3.
+2013, "Oliver Decl.").
+Petitioner moves to exclude ¶¶ 33, 41-44, 50, 55-57, and 67-72; Figures 5 and 6; and Appendices B-D of the Oliver Declaration.4 Paper 27, 3.
 Petitioner contends that these portions of the Oliver Declaration rely on the consideration of two software applications that are inadmissible because they lack authentication and relevance.
 Id. at 1-2.

-First, Petitioner contends that Dr. Oliver's testimony in ¶¶ 41-44, 55, 57, Figure 5, and Appendix C of Exhibit 2011 relied upon software purportedly corresponding to the system described in Photo VR.
-Mot. to Exclude 3-4, 6-7.
-Petitioner contends that the date stamp of the software is in 1999, after the 1996 date of Photo VR and argues that Dr. Oliver did not confirm adequately that this software is the same software discussed in Photo VR.
+First, Petitioner contends that Dr. Oliver's testimony at ¶¶ 41-44, 55, and 57; Figure 5; and Appendix C of Exhibit 2013 relied upon software purportedly corresponding to the system described in Photo VR.
+Id. at 3-4, 6-7.
+Petitioner contends that the date stamp of the software is in 1999, after the 1996 date of Photo VR, and argues that Dr. Oliver did not confirm adequately that this software is the same software discussed in Photo VR.
 Id. at 6-7.
-Accordingly, Petitioner argues, this software and the portions of Dr. Oliver's declaration that rely upon it are irrelevant.
+Accordingly, Petitioner argues, this software and the portions of Dr. Oliver's testimony that rely upon it are irrelevant.
 Id. at 6.